-We have audited the accompanying consolidated financial statements of SIR Corp. and its subsidiaries, which comprise the consolidated statements of financial position as at August 27, 2017 and August 28, 2016 and the consolidated statements of operations and comprehensive loss, changes in shareholders' deficiency and cash flows for the 52-week periods then ended, and the related notes, which comprise a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of SIR Corp. and its subsidiaries, which comprise the consolidated statement of financial position as at August 26, 2018 and August 27, 2017 and the consolidated statements of operations and comprehensive loss, changes in shareholders' deficiency and cash flows for the 52-week periods then ended, and the related notes, which comprise a summary of significant accounting policies and other explanatory information.